Walter Reuther: "500 Planes a Day"

 A week after receiving the plan, on December 30, 1940, President Roosevelt wrote William S. Knudsen, chairman of the War Production Board, "It is well worthwhile to give a good deal of attention to this (Reuther) program."
 Three days later on January 2, 1941, Reuther met with President Roosevelt at the White House to discuss the possibility of implementing his plan for 500 Planes a Day.

-General Motors, Ford, and Chrysler all opposed the Reuther Plan because they wanted the government to build new plane and tank factories that could be sold to them at giveaway prices after the war.
-They also disliked that labor had the audacity to stick their nose into production, which they felt was management's exclusive domain.
-Alfred P. Sloan, chairman of General Motors, scoffed at the idea, stating, "only about 10 to 15% of the machinery and equipment in an automobile factory can be utilized for the production of special defense material."
+General Motors, Ford, and Chrysler all opposed the Reuther Plan.
+According to Reuther, management felt production was their exclusive domain, and wanted the government to build new plane and tank factories that could be sold to them at giveaway prices after the war.
+General Motors chairman Alfred P. Sloan argued that the idea was impractical, saying that "only about 10 to 15% of the machinery and equipment in an automobile factory can be utilized for the production of special defense material."

 After the attack on Pearl Harbor on December 7, 1941, many of Reuther's proposals were implemented.
 Detroit's automobile plants produced planes and tanks in mass volume and became known as the center of the Arsenal of Democracy, which gave the Allies a decisive advantage to win the war.
 By 1943, Chrysler President, K. T. Keller, reported that his company had converted 89% of its machine tools to wartime production, leading Washington Post publisher, Phil Graham, to state that meant Reuther was 89% right.
 At the war's end, Fortune magazine wrote: "Reuther was right on track.
 Compared with many industrialists that sat back and hugged profits and the aimless agencies of Washington, the red-headed labor leader exhibited atomic spirit of action.
 He never let up."
 In 1953, President Eisenhower wrote in a letter to Reuther, "When I last addressed a CIO Convention, I came to thank you for your magnificent performance in World War II in supplying the planes and tanks and ships and arms.
 You did your job, and you did it well."